In The Kitchen: Traveling Epicurean makes refreshing dish for summer

 - 1/2 European cucumber, with skins on, all fine dice to go back into finished purée

-- 1 1/2 red pepper, 1 pepper seeded & coarse cut, 1/2 fine dice to go back into finished purée
+- 1 1/2 red pepper, 1 pepper seeded and coarse cut, 1/2 fine dice to go back into finished purée

 - 1/2 orange pepper, all fine dice to go into finished purée